flecsi/flecsi/doc/sphinx/src/developer-guide.rst

 Published Documentation
 +++++++++++++++++++++++
 The `project homepage`__ is a GitHub Pages site generated from `the current GitHub repository`__.
-The ``deploy-documentation`` Make target sets up a repository to update it by pushing to the appropriate branch.
+The ``deploy-docs`` Make target sets up a repository to update it by pushing to the appropriate branch.

   __ http://www.flecsi.org/
   __ https://github.com/flecsi/flecsi/tree/gh-pages